Am I Mediocre? The Truth Most People Don’t Want to Face

 - Persistent feeling of being “stuck”

-The phrase “Am I mediocre?” feels intense because it isn’t just about performance—it touches identity.
+The phrase “Am I mediocre?” feels so heavy because it’s not just about performance—it touches something deeper: identity.

 - “If I am not exceptional, what does that say about me?”